49ers’ TE George Kittle ready to bring the energy at Levi’s Stadium, ‘We’ve got to give them something to cheer about’

 “All of our away games felt like home games,” said Kittle.
 “We’ve got to give them something to cheer about, ya know give them something to back.
 If we get rolling, I know Levi’s Stadium will be right behind us. “

-Tickets for the playoff game are going quick as fans look to see if the 49ers can come up with a win against the Vikings.
+Tickets for the playoff game are going quick as fans look to see who will come out on top in the Divisional round.

+Reporters asked the tight end if he was surprised to see the Vikings pull of a win during Wild Card weekend.